top of page

 Dermatology consultation

-Have sex ONLY when you and your partner are relaxed.
+• Have sex when you are not exhausted.

 Sex positions